javascript-tutorial/en.javascript.info/1-js/02-first-steps/05-types/article.md

 2. Single quotes: `'Hello'`.
 3. Backticks: <code>&#96;Hello&#96;</code>.

 Double and single quotes are "simple" quotes.
 They mark the beginning and the end of the string, that's all.
-There's no difference between them in Javascript.
+There's no difference between them in JavaScript.

 Backticks are "extended functionality" quotes.
 They allow to embed variables and expressions into a string by wrapping them in `${…}`, for example: